informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

   feed the handler precisely the information the handler needs to detect a fork.
   What is this
-  information is needs to be specified.
+  information needs to be specified.

 - The information depends on the verification the handler does.
 It might be necessary to provide a bisection proof (list of